 Diatoms are probably the most critical phytoplankton group in terms of overall productivity and importance as a food resource for higher trophic levels.
 Diatoms grow rapidly in nearshore regions where upwelling provides cool, nutrient-rich water.
 In turn, diatoms are grazed by most of the low trophic level species (described above).
 Occasionally, certain species of diatoms may constitute HABs.
 Specifically, the diatom Pseudonitchia multiseries produces a powerful neurotoxin known as Domoic Acid that can be bio-accumulated in the tissues of fish (described in more detail below in section 3.3.2).
-While diatoms are an important prey for copepods, their protective silica casing (known as a frustules) prevents them from being readily preved upon by smaller microzooplankton.
+While diatoms are an important prey for copepods, their protective silica casing (known as a frustules) prevents them from being readily preyed upon by smaller microzooplankton.
 Dinoflagellates are an important resource in the CCE.
 Dinoflagellates may out-compete diatoms when silica is limiting, since dinoflagellates do not require silica for growth.
 Dinoflagellates are also typically preferred by other microzooplankton and small crustacean zooplankton as a food source as compared to diatoms, due to their relatively enriched nutrient content, and lack of a hard Si encasement (Kleppel, 1993; Leising et al. 2005).
 Because of this, when dinoflagellates predominate, there is a longer chain of organisms between phytoplankton and higher predators, hence a lower total transfer of energy to higher trophic levels (only about 30-35 percent of energy is transferred upwards from each trophic level, thus 65-70 percent of the energy is lost to recycling, Paffenhofer, 1976; Fenchel, 1988), as compared to diatom-dominated systems (nearshore upwelling) where the diatoms may be directly consumed by small fish and some fish larvae.
-Cyanobacteria are more important in offshore regions, where, although they do not have a high biomass, they may have high growth rates, providing for rapid nutrient turnover (Sherr et al. 2005).
+In addition, certain dinoflagellate species facilitate survival of first feeding larval anchovy, and may thus impact anchovy recruitment variability (Scura and Jerde 1977) Cyanobacteria are more important in offshore regions, where, although they do not have a high biomass, they may have high growth rates, providing for rapid nutrient turnover (Sherr et al. 2005).
 Cyanobacteria are primarily consumed by unicellular microzooplankton that may be prey for other microzooplankton.
 Hence, food webs dominated by cyanobacteria tend to have a low biomass at the higher trophic levels due to the relatively large number of trophic links.

 The major phytoplankton classes within the CCE include diatoms, dinoflagellates, small (often termed "pico"-) eukaryotes, and cyanobacteria.
 Diatoms are mainly responsible for large productive blooms in the nearshore upwelling regions.
-Thus they often form the basis of the productive food webs in those areas.
-Dinoflagellates also bloom in upwelling and other regions, and may provide an important food source for microzooplankton.
+Thus, they often form the basis of the productive food webs in those areas.
+Dinoflagellates also bloom in upwelling and other regions, and may provide an important food source for microzooplankton and, depending on the dinoflagellate species, larval fish (Scura and Jerde 1977).
 Dinoflagellates have a dual role, since certain dinoflagellates may form HABs (although a few species of diatoms may also form HABs as well).
 Pico-eukaryotes and cyanobacteria are the smallest "phytoplankton" and form only a minor portion of phytoplankton biomass, although their productivity rates may be high in offshore regions.
 Thus, these pico-phytoplankton form an important link in offshore food webs, and may also fuel the growth of the smallest microzooplankton within nearshore regions as well (Sherr et al. 2005).